Members of the Wisconsin Jersey Breeders Association (WJBA) have one interest in common -- Registered Jersey cattle.

 Many serve key leadership roles in organizations off the farm.
 Many have been recognized for this service and for their achievements with Registered Jerseys.

 The most recent past presidents of both the AJCA and NAJ hail from Wisconsin.
 Chris Sorenson of Pine Grove served as AJCA President from 2012-2018; David Endres of Lodi was NAJ President from 2009-2018.
 Both men were recently honored with the AJCA Distinguished Service Award at the organization's annual meeting in Canton, OH.

 Other Wisconsin breeders to receive the service award were Charles S. Kelly of Hudson (1965), Harold Owens of Frederic (1997), Dr. D. L. Strandberg of Alma Center (2003) and George and Shirley Barlass of Janesville (2015).

-A pair of Wisconsin breeders have also been honored with the AJCA Master Breeder award.
-David Allen of Reedsburg earned the laurels in 2017.
-Charles S. Kelly received the award in 1969.
+Three Wisconsin breeders have also been honored with the AJCA Master Breeder award, including the most recent honorees, Wilfred, Walter and Roger Owens of Owens Farms Inc., Frederic.
+David Allen of Reedsburg earned the laurels in 2017 and Charles S. Kelly received the award in 1969.

 Wisconsinites have received the national Jersey organizations' newest award, the Award for Meritorious Service, more frequently than residents of any other state.
 Most recently, the award was presented to Dr. Kent Weigel of the University of Wisconsin-Madison in 2017.
 Other recipients include: Dr. Clarence S. Olson, Madison (2006); David Brandau of Wilton (2011); Dr. Robert Cropp and Dr. Edward Jesse of Madison (2013); and Richard Smith of Waunakee (2014).

 Twenty-seven Wisconsin Jersey breeders have received the AJCA Young Jersey Breeder Award since it was first given in 1976.
 The most recent recipients are Natalie and Wade Kessenich of De Forest and Brent Young of Dallas, who earned laurels in 2019.

 Wisconsin Jersey breeders have also been recognized outside the Jersey world.
 The National Dairy Shrine honored Marion Barlass of Janesville with the Woman of the Year award in 2008.
 The organization named Andy and Lynnette Buttles, Lancaster, as Progressive Dairy Managers in the large herd division in 2010.